vichandra/CSE-15L-Report/Lab4.md

 ### Step 5

 Because we were able to set up the keys in the lab, the next was simply to copy the ssh link from github.
-I then went to to the terminal and typed `git clone` followed by `<command v` and `<Enter>`
+I then went to to the terminal and typed `git clone` followed by `<command v` and `<Enter>`.
+This cloned the repository code onto the  my account in ieng6 server for me to edit and view.
+Now we have the ability to access,edit,or run tests in the files in the repository.

 ![img](https://cdn.discordapp.com/attachments/974137838180380672/1211783268488446024/Screenshot_2024-02-26_at_10.18.47_AM.png?ex=65ef741d&is=65dcff1d&hm=3a2ae3351f268e864338e0dddff8de12d902c9813a69f7a805049c4bb5949ee6&)
 ### Step 6
 The next step was to check if the tests in `ListExamplesTests.java`.
-Inorder to do this, I pressed `cd lab7` and typed `bash test.sh` so that I can see if the tests passed, I was informed that 2 tests were run and 1 failed.
+Inorder to do this, I typed `cd lab7` and `<space>` and typed `bash test.sh` so that I can see if the tests passed, I was informed that 2 tests were run and 1 failed.

 ![img](https://cdn.discordapp.com/attachments/974137838180380672/1211783268957945966/Screenshot_2024-02-26_at_12.51.00_PM.png?ex=65ef741d&is=65dcff1d&hm=0c5069a97c11c03ae26234b1264a71d16e2c46f7ed518997317214819272218c&)
 ### Step 7